-Testing Your Server Restore Plan
+Testing Your Disaster Recovery Plan

-Every quarter, like clockwork, our building management company circulates a notice for a planned fire drill to all of the tenants in our office tower.
+Every quarter, like clockwork, our building management company circulates a notice for a planned disaster fire drill to all of the tenants in our office tower.
 We roll our eyes, shake our heads in a disapproving manner and wait for the mystery day when our heart rates rocket from the shock of the 135db fire alarm.
 The day of, we calmly proceed to our designated meeting spot in the parking lot, the HR manager takes a head count and reports to the building safety steward, the fire marshall makes an appearance, verifies all systems are operational and tells us all that we have done a great job!

 Joking aside, it is a well-planned and tested business practice, and the same thing should be done for IT disaster and recovery planning.